supaorg/supa/docs/dev/project-structure.md

 ## Quick facts about our tech stack

-- Supa is a standalone application (MacOS, Windows, Linux; and Android and iOS at some point)
+- Standalone application (desktop + mobile)
+- Desktop app runs on Electron
+- Mobile app runs on Capacitor
-- Written in TypeScript
+- Built with TypeScript
-- Frontend is Svelte 5
+- Frontend uses Svelte 5 + SvelteKit
-- Electron is used for the desktop app
-- Doesn't have a server (yet), everything is local plus using APIs of services, such as OpenAI
+- Everything runs locally (no server yet) plus external APIs
-- Tailwind is used for CSS utility classes
+- Styling via Tailwind CSS
-- Skeleton is used as a design system and components
+- Components from Skeleton design system
-- AIWrapper is used to interact with AI models
+- Inference with AI is done through AIWrapper
-- RepTree is used for sync
+- Sync handled by RepTree
-- TTabs is used for tiling tabs (like in VSCode)
+- Tiling tabs like in VSCode are built with TTabs
+- Context for AI agent generated with Airul